shepardo/react_n_typescript_demos/Chapter07/readme.md

 ```

-Wait for the externañl IP address to be defined to test frontend
+Wait for the external IP address to be defined to test frontend
 ```
 kubectl get services